How to Deal with Stress

 Fibre-rich foods- Eating foods high in fibre can help boost your mood and is thought to be linked to the reduction of symptoms of stress, anxiety, and depression.[15]

 Healthy bodies lead to healthy minds, and vice versa.
-Whether through counselling, holistic therapy, or prescription medication, your Mosh doctor will help you find your footing again.
-All of our doctors are fully licensed and registered with the Australian Health Practitioner Regulation Agency (AHPRA), so you can trust that your well-being is in good hands.
+Whether through counselling, holistic therapy, or prescription medication, your Mosh health practitioner will help you find your footing again.
+All of our health practitioners are fully licensed and registered with the Australian Health Practitioner Regulation Agency (AHPRA), so you can trust that your well-being is in good hands.

-Speak with a Mosh doctor on how to deal with stress today.
+Speak with a Mosh mental health practitioner on how to deal with stress today.

 Tags: